pgRouting/pgrouting/doc/lineGraph/pgr_lineGraphFull.rst

 Synopsis
 -------------------------------------------------------------------------------

-This graph transformation algorithm generates a new graph that has an edge for every edge in the original graph, and an additional edge for each possible turn that can be made by a path through the graph.
-Because of this, these new edges can then be removed from the graph in order to apply turn restrictions, or the cost of these edges can be modified to apply turn penalties.
+This graph transformation algorithm generates a new graph that contains all of the same edges of the original graph except every vertex has been converted to a line graph.
+One application for this type of graph transformation is to allow for the addition of a cost to turning in shortest path calcuations for routing traffic.
+This can be done because each of the intersections (vertices) in the original graph are now line graphs that have a new edge for each possible turn across that intersection.

 Characteristics
 -------------------------------------------------------------------------------

 - This function is intended for directed graphs.
 - This function will currently give incorrect results if negative vertex ids are used in the input.
 - This function will currently give incorrect results if duplicated edge ids are used in the input.

 Signature Summary
 -----------------